 WOLF: I know!
 But he’s trying to think like he’s as good or better than Accept.
-Which is silly, because history teaches everybody that if you, imagine like Bruce Springsteen, I mean Bruce Dickinson, and Iron Maiden – if Bruce Dickinson had his own band and played 80 per cent or 60 per cent Iron Maiden, he still wouldn’t be as good as the real thing.
+Which is silly, because history teaches everybody that if you, imagine like Bruce Springsteen, I mean Bruce Dickinson, and Iron Maiden – if Bruce Dickinson had his own band and played 80 percent or 60 percent, Iron Maiden, he still wouldn’t be as good as the real thing.
 You never can be, because the real thing is the real thing.
 You’re best off, if you start your own band, to be totally different from what you’ve been.
 That’s kind of why, about ten years ago, I walked away from this music scene.
 I had the choice too – I could’ve started my own band, but I could already see that people would always compare me to Accept.
 I’m “the old Accept guitar player,” and if I did anything that’s rock-related, people would almost force me to play Accept songs at my own shows.
 It would be very close to Accept, but it wouldn’t be the real thing.
-It never can be, so I think the only choice you have, once you’ve been in a successful band like Accept for that long, once you start you’re own band you have to be totally different.
+It never can be, so I think the only choice you have, once you’ve been in a successful band like Accept for that long, once you start your own band you have to be totally different.

 METAL-RULES: Is there going to be a live album or a DVD from this tour?

 WOLF: I don’t know about a live album.
 My hope is that we can record some material for a DVD.
 That’s my big hope.
 And hopefully, Udo will agree to that?
 So far, we’re still fighting.
 If he says no, we can’t do it.
 We’ll see, hopefully.
-Like I said, he’s difficult every step of the way.
+As I said, he’s difficult every step of the way.
 I hope that he will agree to that, ’cause that will be something for the fans that people can remember for a long time, and it could be sort of a testimony – “this was the last version of Accept that you saw.”
-Hopefully we can release something, because we never really made any good DVDs.
+Hopefully, we can release something, because we never really made any good DVDs.

 WOLF: Yeah, I know.
 I wasn’t involved in it, and I don’t want to knock it, but what are you gonna do?